Shafi Goldwasser: Awards and honors

-Goldwasser was awarded the 2012 Turing Award along with Silvio Micali for their work in the field of cryptography.
+Goldwasser was awarded the 2012 Turing Award along with Silvio Micali for having "pioneered the field of provable security, which laid the mathematical foundations that made modern cryptography possible."

-Goldwasser has twice won the Gödel Prize in theoretical computer science: first in 1993 (for "The knowledge complexity of interactive proof systems"), and again in 2001 (for Interactive Proofs and the Hardness of Approximating Cliques).
-Other awards include the ACM Grace Murray Hopper Award (1996) for outstanding young computer professional of the year and the RSA Award for Excellence in Mathematics (1998) for outstanding mathematical contributions to cryptography.
+Goldwasser has twice won the Gödel Prize in theoretical computer science: first in 1993 along with László Babai, Silvio Micali, Shlomo Moran, and Charles Rackoff (for "The knowledge complexity of interactive proof systems"), and again in 2001 along with Sanjeev Arora, Uriel Feige, Carsten Lund, László Lovász, Rajeev Motwani, Shmuel Safra, Madhu Sudan, and Mario Szegedy (for Interactive Proofs and the Hardness of Approximating Cliques).
+She also received the ACM Grace Murray Hopper Award in 1996 and the RSA Award for Excellence in Mathematics in 1998.

 In 2001 she was elected to the American Academy of Arts and Sciences and in 2002 she gave a plenary lecture at the International Congress of Mathematicians in Beijing.
-In 2004 she was elected to the National Academy of Sciences, and in 2005 to the National Academy of Engineering.
+In 2004 she was elected to the National Academy of Sciences, and in 2005 to the National Academy of Engineering for contributions to cryptography, number theory, and complexity theory, and their applications to privacy and security.
+In 2006, Berkeley awarded her its Computer Science Distinguished Alumni Award.
 She was selected as an IACR Fellow in 2007.
 Goldwasser received the 2008–2009 Athena Lecturer Award of the Association for Computing Machinery's Committee on Women in Computing.
 She is the recipient of The Franklin Institute's 2010 Benjamin Franklin Medal in Computer and Cognitive Science.
 She received the IEEE Emanuel R. Piore Award in 2011.

-She received the 2018 Frontier of Knowledge award together with Micali, Rivest and Shamir.

 Goldwasser was elected as an ACM Fellow in 2017.
 In July 2017, she was a plenary lecturer in the Mathematical Congress of the Americas.
+She received the 2018 Frontier of Knowledge award together with Micali, Rivest and Shamir.

 In 2018, Goldwasser was awarded an honorary degree by her alma mater, Carnegie Mellon University.
-On 26 June 2019 Goldwasser was awarded an honorary doctorate of science by the University of Oxford.
+In June 2019 Goldwasser was awarded an honorary doctorate of science by the University of Oxford.
+She was elected as a fellow of the UK's Royal Society in 2023.

 Goldwasser is featured in the Notable Women in Computing cards.
 She won the Suffrage Science award in 2016.
 She was on the Mathematical Sciences jury for the Infosys Prize in 2020.
 She was awarded the 2021 L’Oréal-UNESCO for Women in Science Award in Computer Science.